Alex Lacson: Legal and business work

 Lacson was the CEO of the Institute for Solidarity in Asia (ISA), which implements good-governance programs in local and national government agencies in the Philippines.
 He is also a co-founder and partner at the Malcolm Law Offices in Ortigas.

-He served as a legal counsel for the United Nations Development Programme (UNDP) in the Philippines from 1997–2004, and wrote a weekly legal column in the BusinessWorld newspaper from 1996–2004.
+He served as a legal counsel for the United Nations Development Programme (UNDP) in the Philippines from 1997 to 2004, and wrote a weekly legal column in the BusinessWorld newspaper from 1996 to 2004.
 He also served as a court attorney under Supreme Court Justice Teodoro Padilla, studying and drafting court decisions.

 Lacson is currently the chairman and CEO of a family food business in Manila.
 He is also the president of Alay Pinoy Publishing House Inc. (which publishes books, pamphlets, and other materials on patriotism and good citizenship) and a co-founder and board member of Remax TRP Inc., a support systems office for real estate agents in Ayala Alabang.